zukunft/zukunft.com/docs/llm/pending_prio_2.md

 becomes relevant only when a pod-level config must be read from the system value not the user overlay (the pending rate-limiter work); same defense-in-depth character as the save_user() latent item.

+### fermi live-adjust (the sign-flip loop)

+Goal of this whole block: a visitor changes ONE assumed input value of a Fermi estimate and sees the dependent result — and its sign — recompute live, without a page reload and without a developer rebuilding anything.
+Success metric is not "feature complete" but "one conversation partner changes the sign-determining value and does not stall".
+Build the smallest path that delivers that loop;
+defer everything generic.
+Work the prompts in order — each is independently shippable and testable, and each starts by writing the unit test first (`src/test/php/unit_ui/...` for rendering, `src/test/php/unit_workflow/...` for the edit path), per `docs/llm/testing.md`.
+Use the `fermi_discussion.json` import fixture (the status-quo-harm / rollback / VoI chains) as the live data — the sign-determining input is the value tagged `overstimulation gap` + `factor`
++ `assumed value`, whose change flips `rollback net balance` between a wash and a clear win.

+1. Write a unit test in `src/test/php/unit_ui/fermi_ui_tests.php` that asserts a single result value renders together with its full input chain: build a `result_ui` from a `create/test_result::sign_flip_chain_ui()` factory (do not repeat the class object name in the factory method), positive test asserts the snapshot fragment in `object_pages/fermi_chain.html` shows the result number, the formula name, and each input value with its provenance qualifier (`measured value` / `assumed value`) visible; negative test asserts an empty input chain reports the documented empty result, not just "no exception".
+   Reuse `web/value/value.php::value()` and `web/result/result.php::display()`
+   for the rendering — do not duplicate their html.

+2. Add to `web/result/result.php` a `chain_ui(phrase_list $context, string $back = '')`
+   method that returns the html of one result plus the list of input values it was computed from, each input rendered via the existing `value::value_edit($back)` so the input is already a click-to-edit link.
+Read the "how many inputs to show" limit from `$ui->cfg` (new pod config value, never `new config()`); pass `$size`/`$page` as explicit parameters, never from superglobals.
+Single-exit: assemble into one `$result` string and return it once.
+Provenance marker comes from the value's qualifier phrase, taken from the `words` group — never from a free-text note field.

+3. Extend the value-edit workflow (the `mask`/`confirm` path already sketched in the "workflow" block above, the `view.php?mask=...&confirm=1` url) so that on confirm of a value that is an INPUT to at least one formula, the affected results are recomputed and their new numbers returned in the same response.
+   Write the workflow test first in `src/test/php/unit_workflow/fermi_recalc_tests.php`: set the `overstimulation gap` input, confirm, assert that `rollback net balance` is recomputed to the expected reproduced number (use the value from the `calc-validation` block of the import fixture as the oracle, so the test fails loudly if the engine and the fixture ever diverge).
+Recompute uses the existing `web/formula/expression.php` element evaluation against the backend `cfg/formula/formula.php::calc` path — do not write a second evaluator in the frontend.
+On any reproduction mismatch, route a translatable error via `$msg` (new `msg_id` case in `messages.php` with en/de text), do not silently show a stale number.

+4. Add an async (no full page reload) recompute endpoint: a thin arm on the existing `api/value` / `api/resultList` controllers that accepts one changed input value and returns the recomputed dependent results as json (the api json the frontend view-model already consumes).
+Move any inline SQL out of `web/` into prepared, parameterized statements in the model layer (a string-concatenated `WHERE ... = $id` is an injection risk).
+Test first: positive asserts the changed input yields the reproduced result number, negative asserts an unknown input phrase returns the documented `$msg` error, not a DB fallback (`import_mapper` rule: resolve only from the passed-in data object, never read the DB to paper over a missing reference).

+5. Wire the front-end so editing an `assumed value` input in the `chain_ui` posts to the recompute endpoint and swaps in the new result number and its sign in place.
+Keep it to the one chain — no four-column layout, no tab switch, no miniature preview (those stay in the generic `word frontend` block and are NOT on this critical path).
+The only visible state that must change live is: the edited input number, the dependent result number, and a sign indicator (e.g. result styled differently when it crosses zero).
+Reuse the existing user-vs-standard styling (`styles::STYLE_USER`) so a visitor's override is visually distinct from the stored standard, mirroring `value::value()`.

+6. Self-test the loop before inviting anyone: load the imported `fermi_discussion.json`, open the `rollback net balance` chain, and change the `overstimulation gap` input from 100 down through 30 to 10.
+Assert (manually and as a final workflow test) that the net result moves from ~2.2M HTP toward ~59.8M HTP and that the sign indicator changes as the wash becomes a clear win.
+If the change is visible and immediate, the live-adjust loop is done — independent of how much of the rest of `pending.md` is finished.
+If it is not immediate, the latency-killing gap is in one of steps 2–5; fix that before adding any generic feature.

+## review

+check first if these prompts are still needed

+#### general

+design and apply the "write only the changed fields" save flow in one deliberate change (the display side of the phantom 'added view id ""' rows is already fixed by resolving the view name from the cache in change_log_named::value_to_show): a description-only word edit still writes a view assignment because (1) word::view_selector preselects the default view (d=90) for a word without a stored view and fabricates the '8'-prefixed baseline from the same value, (2) ui_preview::popup_changes re-posts every field but drops the '8'-prefixed baselines, so action_crud cannot tell "unchanged" from "chosen" and the backend compares the full posted object against the db row; the fix needs an agreed null convention first: in a save request null must mean "field not carried, keep the stored value" while the user must still be able to set a value back to null with the normal save (e.g. an explicit empty string as the clear request that the write converts to null), and before changing anything the import null handling must be audited (import_mapper maps missing fields to null; the no_update re-import round-trips and sandbox::save fill/get_similar rely on the current compare semantics), then carry the '8' baselines through the confirm submit, drop the unchanged fields before the write, add the matching null guards to db_fields_changed (description, usage, plural, impact, view) plus positive and negative unit tests per field, and check the same pattern for triple, source, view and component edit forms

+#### formula

+add non latex formula to formula view

+add the latex field to the formula add and edit views: latex is the only user-editable formula db field (formula_db::FLD_LST_USER_CAN_CHANGE) without a form field - the url var (url_var::LATEX 'fx' / 'latex'), the url mapper read (web/formula/formula.php url_mapper) and to_url_array already transport it, but no 'system form field latex' component exists; create the component (unique ui_msg_code_id, see docs/llm/json_views.md), add it to the formula_add and formula_edit views in src/main/resources/messages/system_views.json after the formula text field, and extend the formula workflow tests (fill_url_array already carries every editable url field) plus the object_pages snapshots

+complete web/formula/formula.php db_fld_to_url: it maps only formula_name, formula_text and
+description, so the confirm change preview cannot label a pending latex, formula type or all_values_needed change with the changed db field; add formula_fields::FLD_LATEX, formula_fields::FLD_TYPE and formula_fields::FLD_ALL_NEEDED with their url vars and add the matching positive and negative unit tests (docs/llm/testing.md)

+note for the review: the other formula db fields are absent from the edit view by design - formula_text (internal {f1} expression) is derived from the posted user expression on save, last_update is set by the calculation, usage is shown read-only as the usage number sub title, impact and usage overwrites are the separate admin GUI pending entry, and excluded is handled by the delete workflow